-An artist her entire life, Mary Redmann remembers immortalizing her surroundings on canvas from the age of three.
-She finds inspiration for her abstract waterscapes and marbled creations from her travels, people, colors themselves, and mostly, nature.
-“I’ve always felt close to nature, and it’s one of the main things that I look forward to when I travel back to my native Sweden every summer”.
+With an early love for art and nature, I remember immortalizing my surroundings on whatever canvas I could get my hands on before the age of three.
+I find inspiration for my abstract waterscapes and marbled creations from my travels, people, colors themselves, and mostly, nature.
+I’ve always felt close to nature, and it’s one of the main things that I look forward to when I travel back to my native Sweden every summer.